samcday/linux/README.md

 'Advantages of using arkify over kernel-ark/ark-latest or kernel-ark/ark-infra' below for details).

-Running arkify again later will when needed update 'arkify-local-upstream-master' and rebase 'arkify-local-infra-master' to a suitable upstream point; afterwards it will bulk-import the code from the latter to 'master'.
+Running arkify again later will update 'arkify-local-upstream-master' and rebase 'arkify-local-infra-master' to a suitable upstream point; afterwards it will bulk-import the code from the latter to 'master'.
 This will overwrite any modifications you performed to the ark infrastructure (e.g. the redhat/ directory) in 'master'.
 To prevent that, perform them in 'arkify-infra-mainline' branch instead; afterwards checkout 'master' and run arkify again to import your changes.
-That way arkify then can later cleanly rebase your changes on-top of the upstream changes to the arkify/ark infrastructure using the normal Git merge mechanisms.
+That way arkify then can cleanly rebase your changes on-top of the upstream changes to the arkify/ark infrastructure using the normal Git merge mechanisms.

 Note, arkify will create 'arkify-infra-…' branches for each local branch you use arkify on.
-If you add local changes to say 'arkify-infra-master' branch, you thus might need to cherry-pick then into the others; this is required, as the state of the arkify infrastructure to build mainline from ten weeks ago might be unsuitable to build current mainline or vice versa.
+If you add local changes to say 'arkify-infra-master' branch, you thus might need to cherry-pick them into the others; this is required, as the state of the arkify infrastructure to build mainline from ten weeks ago might be unsuitable to build current mainline or vice versa.

+Be aware that arkify avoids build sub-packages like -tools, -perf, or -selftests;
+it also does not build a -debug or -rt kernel.
+If you need any of that, enable it locally in 'redhat/kernel.spec.template' before building a SRPM.

-## Advantages of using arkify over kernel-ark/ark-latest or kernel-ark/ark-infra
+## Advantages of using arkify over kernel-ark/os-build or kernel-ark/ark-infra

 Arkify and the SRPMs it creates have the following advantages over using [kernel-ark/os-build](https://gitlab.com/cki-project/kernel-ark/-/tree/os-build):

-* Focus on building just one kernel.
-This speeds things up a lot, as it avoids building various things:
+* The SRPMS build just one kernel.
+This speeds things up a lot, as it avoids building various things you often won't need:
-  - The sub-packages with a second kernel which has various debug options enabled.
+  - A separate debug kernel.
   - The efiuki sub-package.
   - Utilities shipped in sub-packages like -tools, -perf, or -selftests.
-  If you need any of this or want to build a -rt kernel, re-enable it locally in 'redhat/kernel.spec.template'.
-* The resulting RPMs besides rawhide should support proper Fedora Linux releases all the time, too.
+* The SRPMs besides rawhide work on all current Fedora Linux releases.
-* Support for Linux-next and various Linux stable series.
+* Arkify support Linux-next and various Linux stable series.
-* Faster SRPM generation:
-  - Try less hard compressing the kernel sources during tarball generation.
+* The SRPM are generated faster, as they try less hard compressing the kernel sources during tarball generation.
-* Use a proven state of the ark infrastructure that should match your code base, better, as the latest might not fit your code, as it might be behind or ahead of mainline.
+* Arkify applies a proven state of the ark infrastructure that should match your code base better than the latest ark-infrastructure from kernel-ark.
-* Suggestion of fixes that might need to be cherry picked to make the SRPM compile.
+* Arkify suggests fixes found in [kernel-ark/ark-latest](https://gitlab.com/cki-project/kernel-ark/-/tree/ark-latest) that you might have to cherry pick to make the SRPM compile.

 ## TODO list